matloff/omsi/README.md

 operations.
 When you submit an answer, for instance, the Success! window then pops up to confirm receipt, though as mentioned, this may not occur instantly.

+If you have a runtime error, the output of your print statements may not be displayed.
+You can remedy this by placing a *return* statement or similar before the site of the runtime error.

 <h2>
 <a name="instructors">Directions for instructors</a>